 The analysis shows that the plague bug was more genetically differentiated than previous research and theory had led scientists to believe.
 These findings have helped researchers develop guidelines on improving the authenticity and quality of data captured in ancient pathogens or germs.

 The findings coincide with a research upsurge in reports of the plagues in some areas of the world, and they have developed a high-quality reference system to give insight on evolutionary changed and adaptation of the disease plus its impact on humans.

-"Our research confirms that the Justinianic plague reached far beyond the historically documented affected region and provides new insights into the evolutionary history of Yersinia pestis , illustrating the potential of ancient genomic reconstructions to broaden our understanding of pathogen evolution and of historical events," research colleague Michal Feldman is quoted in the press release.
+"Our research confirms that the Justinianic plague reached far beyond the historically documented affected region and provides new insights into the evolutionary history of Yersinia pestis , illustrating the potential of ancient genomic reconstructions to broaden our understanding of pathogen evolution and of historical events," research colleague Michal Feldman said.
 "Our reanalysis of previous datasets stresses the importance of following strict criteria to avoid errors in the reconstruction of ancient pathogen genomes."

 Plague in an Ancient City ( public domain )

-An article by John Horton on the online Ancient History Encyclopedia says the plague arrived from China and India in 541 AD and continued to ravage the Mediterranean region for 225 years.
-The black rat transmitted the disease to fleas, who bit humans and caused up to a 70 percent mortality rate.
+It’s believed the Justinianic plague arrived from China and India in 541 AD and continued to ravage the Mediterranean region for over two centuries.
+The black rat transmitted the disease to fleas, which bit humans.

-The plague is named after the Byzantine Emperor Justinian, who reigned at the inception of the outbreak.
-The later Black Death or bubonic plague, caused by the same bug, of the 14 th century Europe is believed to have killed about 50 million people.
+The later Black Death or bubonic plague of 14th century Europe, caused by the same bug, is believed to have killed about 50 million people.